chgloor/pedsim/libpedsim/documentation/99-faq.md

 > with obstcles, the force becomes so high that some of the agents are
 > pushed trough the obstacles.

-You can play with the obstacle forces.
+Since version 2.4.1, this should no longer happen.
+You can play with the obstacle forces as well.
 Usually, if this problem arises, it means that something is already wrong with the scenario.
 If pressure is that high, people would die in reality.

 > Is it possible to consider further influencing factors?